Dynamical Boson Stars: Boson stars in mathematical relativity

-A very different type of critical behavior was also investigated by Lai~\cite{2005PhDT.........2L}.
-By boosting identical boson stars toward each other and adjusting their initial momenta, he was able to tune to the threshold for black hole formation.
-At the threshold, he found that the time till black hole formation scaled consistent with Type~I critical behavior and conjectured that the critical solution was itself an unstable boson star.
+A very different type of critical behavior was also investigated by \cite{2005PhDT.........2L}.
+By boosting identical boson stars toward each other and adjusting their initial momenta, he was able to tune to the threshold for black-hole formation.
+At the threshold, he found that the time till black-hole formation scaled consistent with Type~I critical behavior and conjectured that the critical solution was itself an unstable boson star.
 This is one of the few fully nonlinear critical searches in less symmetry than spherical symmetry, and the first of Type~I behavior in less symmetry.
-A related study colliding neutron stars instead of boson stars similarly finds Type~I critical behavior~\cite{Jin:2006gm} and subsequently confirmed by~\cite{Kellermann:2010rt}.
+A related study colliding neutron stars instead of boson stars similarly finds Type~I critical behavior \citep{Jin:2006gm} and subsequently confirmed by \cite{Kellermann:2010rt}.